mbjelac/articles/stop-the-madness/stop-the-madness.md

 These developers may want to change the way they work.
 The way their team works.
 Perhaps even the way their company works.
 This is hard.

 Imagine a developer trying to get their team to start writing tests when most in the team either cannot grasp the value or shrug it off as too much work.
 Imagine them trying to get their team to start doing TDD when most in the team don't see the benefits or cannot begin to look where to start.
-Add to that other organisational issues like management pressure, optimistic estimates (especially when given to developers together with requirements), communication disfunction etc. It's like pushing a huge bolder up a hill, only the bolder gets heavier and the hill gets steeper.
+Add to that other organisational issues like management pressure, optimistic estimates (especially when given to developers together with requirements), communication disfunction etc. It's like pushing a huge boulder up a hill, only the boulder gets heavier and the hill gets steeper.

 Now imagine the developer trying to do all that in a company which has test-less software as a part of their *commercial offering*.
 If a client didn't pay extra for tests, the developer *mustn't write tests*.